honojs/hono/README.md

 ## Hono in 1 minute

-Below is demonstration to create an application of Cloudflare Workers with Hono.
+Below is a demonstration to create an application of Cloudflare Workers with Hono.

 ![Demo](https://user-images.githubusercontent.com/10682/148223268-2484a891-57c1-472f-9df3-936a5586f002.gif)

 ## Install

-You can install from npm public registry:
+You can install from npm registry:

 ```
 $ yarn add hono